St Philip Howard Catholic High School

-St Philip Howard Catholic School is an Ofsted rated "outstanding' secondary school for 11-18 year olds located between Chichester and Arundel, in the town of Barnham, West Sussex, England.
+St Philip Howard Catholic School is an Ofsted rated "outstanding' secondary school for 11-18 year olds located between Chichester and Arundel, in the village of Barnham, West Sussex, England.
 It supports a strong Catholic ethos, although is open to pupils of all faiths.
-It holds 'Specialist Humanities College' status and 'Teaching School' status since 2017.
+Since 2017 it has held 'Specialist Humanities College' and 'Teaching School' status.
 In 2016 the school became an academy member of the BOSCO Catholic education trust.